karlstolley/drc-accessible-images/README.md

 1. **Content**: HTML limits attribute values to plain text; *Photo of a cute puppy* in the example above.
 None of the semantic tags that make for more accessible, expressive content elsewhere in HTML can be used inside of an attribute, `alt` or otherwise.
 You can’t, for example, use within an attribute value an `<em>` tag for providing emphasis on a portion of your `alt` attribute’s text, such as `Photo of a <em>cute</em> puppy` (for an exceptionally cute puppy), nor can you write the `<a>` (anchor) tag to link to a fuller description of the image.
 [EXAMPLE]

-2. **Discoverability**: an `alt` attribute’s text is not [palpable content](http://www.w3.org/TR/html5/dom.html#palpable-content), the way the text of an HTML paragraph or heading element is: `<h1>This is Palpable Content</h1>`.
+2. **Discoverability**: an `alt` attribute’s text is not [palpable content](http://www.w3.org/TR/html5/dom.html#palpable-content), the way the text is inside HTML elements such as paragraphs or headings: `<h1>This is Palpable Content</h1>`.
 Ironically, the value of the `alt` attribute is *inaccessible* for many people.
-Unless someone is using an assistive device, like a screen reader, or viewing the page under error conditions, such as when an image fails to load for whatever reason, the presence of `alt` text is impossible to detect without examining the source code.
+Unless someone is using an assistive device, like a screen reader, or viewing the page under error conditions, like when an image fails to load, the presence of `alt` text is impossible to detect without examining the source code.
 The contents of an `alt` attribute will not aid, as an example, someone who can read text on screen if it’s sized large enough, but who does not have the fidelity of vision to make out the finer features of a photograph, chart, map, illustration, or other visual material.
 Certain browsers may render the contents of the `alt` attribute when an image is hovered over, but that’s little help to people using touchscreen devices, which cannot detect a hover state of someone’s finger.

 3. **Length**: certain browsers render only the first 100 or so characters of an `alt` attribute, particularly in tool-tip text shown to users upon hovering their mouse pointers over images.
 In testing on the most recent version of Safari on OS X (9.1), I found that `alt` text will not be displayed in place of a broken image if the text runs longer than one line within the broken image’s dimensions as specified in HTML or CSS.
 Keeping `alt` text accessible means keeping it short.
 Of course, the shorter `alt` text is, the less descriptive it can be.